What's the point of the "Train" button?

 The Roster screen should include a filter option in the dropdown for "Trainable" characters, and characters on the screen could have separate visible indicators for ISO potential and Cover potential.

 I used the train button when I started because of the little aero showing who was maxed and who could use iso.
 Once my roster got much larger there was no point because everyone needed iso and the roster button became more of an all in one button.
 You are right though, seems like a wasted space.
-At this point I would much rather have an icon that takes me straight to the covers page for fast champion changes
+At this point I would much rather have an icon that takes me straight to the covers page for fast champion changes0

-my biggest issue with the Train menu is after you actually train a character, it starts you back up at your highest level characters. i think it should start where you last left off.
+my biggest issue with the Train menu is after you actually train a character, it starts you back up at your highest level characters. i think it should start where you last left off.3

-my biggest issue with the Train menu is after you actually train a character, it starts you back up at your highest level characters. i think it should start where you last left off.
+dma_pdx said:my biggest issue with the Train menu is after you actually train a character, it starts you back up at your highest level characters. i think it should start where you last left off.

 If you use roster, click a character then just back ut, you stay where you were.